ttlion/sdtDBNsGUI/README.md

 - The CSV files with observations must be given (if only given dynamic observations, the program will learn a [tDBN](http://josemonteiro.github.io/tDBN/), without static attributes);
   - The CSV input files with dynamic and static observations must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-learn-an-sdtdbn-from-data-and-make-inference-in-the-learned-sdtdbn).
-- If the user wants to make restrictions in the sdtDBN, it should introduce the desired restriction in a CSV file in the proper field of the GUI (among the six options available at the bottom of the first tab);
+- If the user wants to make restrictions in the sdtDBN, the desired restrictions should be introduced in CSV files and put in the proper field of the GUI (among the six options available at the bottom of the first tab);
-  - The CSV input files with restrictions to the sdtDBN network must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-make-restrictions-in-the-relations-of-the-sdtdbn).
+  - The CSV input files with restrictions of the sdtDBN network must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-make-restrictions-in-the-relations-of-the-sdtdbn).
 - The remaining parameters can be tuned according to the user's needs.

 For illustration, providing the following parameters: